kellerspray/mankind/README.md

 Authors note:

-Current state v0.0.1 involves a quite random idea of a ~52y human with a productive live, children, fullfilling marriage, commitment and contribution to a society of free choice on life.
+Current state v0.0.1 involves a quite random idea of a ~52y human with a productive live, children, fullfilling marriage, commitment and contribution to a society of free choice on life and a fair relation of most people not riddled by greed.

 Status of workd: